Robust inference for threshold regression models

 The fitted jump model is given by:

-The sizes of the two regimes were 99 (below 17.2$\%$ ) and 109 (above 17.2$ \% $).
-We obtained grid bootstrap confidence intervals for $\gamma_0$ to be (10.5, 39) for 95$\%$ confidence level and (10.8, 38.6) for 90$\%$, based on 399 bootstrap iterations.
-Bootstrap quantiles were obtained at 38 grid points, which included $\hat{\gamma}$, $\tilde{\gamma}$ and equidistant points on the realised support of $q_t$ after discarding 7.5$\%$ of the largest and smallest values of $q_t$ in the sample.
-We find the points of intersection between the linearly interpolated bootstrap quantile line and the linear interpolation of sample $QLR_n (\gamma)$ test statistics for $ H_0: \gamma_0=\gamma_j$ at grid points $\gamma_j$ consisting of 73 equidistant points and $\hat{\gamma}$, $\tilde{\gamma}$, as shown in Figure 2 for 90$\%$ confidence level.
-These confidence intervals do not contain the CLSE $\tilde{\gamma}=43.8$, which is not surprising in the light of rejection of continuity.
+The sizes of the two regimes were 99 (below 17.2$\%$) and 109 (above 17.2$\%$ ).
+We obtained grid bootstrap confidence intervals for $\gamma _{0}$ to be (10.5, 39) for 95$\%$ confidence level and (10.8, 38.6) for 90$\%$, based on 399 bootstrap iterations.
+Bootstrap quantiles were obtained at 38 grid points, which included $\widehat{\gamma }$, $\widetilde{\gamma }$ and equidistant points on the realized support of $q_{t}$ after discarding 7.5$ \% $ of the largest and smallest values of $q_{t}$ in the sample.{\footnote{ There is currently no theoretical guide to the choice of the trimming parameter.
+Our choice of trimming out 7.5$\%$ was guided by Sweden's estimated $\tilde{\gamma}$ being the 12-th percentile of the $q_{t}$ in the data.
+Sensitivity check on changing choices of the trimming value is recommended.} }We find the points of intersection between the linearly interpolated bootstrap quantile line and the linear interpolation of sample $ QLR_{n}(\gamma )$ test statistics for $H_{0}:\gamma _{0}=\gamma _{j}$ at grid points $\gamma _{j}$ consisting of 73 equidistant points and $\widehat{ \gamma }$, $\widetilde{\gamma }$, as shown in Figure 2 for 90$\%$ confidence level.

 As the estimated threshold under the jump model is noticeably small at 17.2$ \%$, our estimated jump model which suggests insignificance of effect of $ q_t $ on $y_t$ above the threshold does not necessarily contradict the Reinhart-Rogoff hypothesis.